-The Division of Police restructured the Bureau of Investigation by merging the Sexual Assault Investigation Unit with the Domestic Violence Investigation Unit and the Domestic Violence Victim Advocacy Unit.
+The department restructured the Bureau of Investigation by merging the Sexual Assault Investigation Unit with the Domestic Violence Investigation Unit and the Domestic Violence Victim Advocacy Unit.
 This merger was enacted in 2008 creating this Unit in the Special Victims Section.
 This Unit includes the newly formed Domestic and Sexual Assault Unit comprised of 1 Sergeant, 4 Detectives, 2 Victim Advocates, and a Sexual Assault Nurse Examiner.
 The DSA Unit is responsible for the investigation of all adult Domestic and Sexual Assault crimes.
-This restructure allows the Division of Police to provide improved coordination between case investigation and advocacy service to victims of Sexual Assault and Domestic Violence crimes.
+This restructure allows the agency to provide improved coordination between case investigation and advocacy service to victims of Sexual Assault and Domestic Violence crimes.

 Domestic Violence is a pattern of abusive or coercive behavior used to control an intimate partner.
 The behavior may be in the form of physical violence, sexual abuse/violence, psychological and emotional abuse or verbal abuse.
 The victim is forced to change their behavior in response to the abuse.
 Domestic Violence occurs in current or former dating, married or cohabiting relationships of heterosexuals, gay, lesbian, bisexual and transgendered individuals.

 Batterers seek to gain and maintain power and control over their intimate partners by the use of actual and assumed power.
 The power takes the form of strategic, abusive tactics (physical, sexual, verbal, and emotional) to reinforce this control.

 Report abuse by calling the 24 hour hotline at: 255-9808 or 1-800-544-2022.